ValeryAD/xml-json-properties/readme.md

 - XML file.

 **2. You are requested to use following types of exceptions:**
-- DataSourceFileNotExistsException.java - in case XML, JSON, Property file is not present by defined system path.
+- `DataSourceFileNotExistsException.java` - in case XML, JSON, Property file is not present by defined system path.
-- UbableToParseDataSourceException.java - in case of any parsing error of JSON or XML(e.g. not XML file(plain text)).
+- `UbableToParseDataSourceException.java` - in case of any parsing error of JSON or XML(e.g. not XML file(plain text)).
-- UbableToWriteDataToSourceException.java - in case of any writing error.
+- `UbableToWriteDataToSourceException.java` - in case of any writing error.
 This exception also need to be thrown in case of we pass NULL object for writing.

 ---
+###### You are allowed:

+- Create new classes/packages.
+- Add new dependencies in `pom.xml`.
+- Add annotations to existing classes (over fields or classes).
+- Modify classes which is designed for your implementation (marked with `throw new UnsupportedOperationException("You need to implement this logic");`)

+###### You are NOT allowed:

+- Delete existing classes.
+- Move existing classes to another package.
+- Change interface of class or methods signature for existing classes.
+- Delete existing dependencies in `pom.xml`.

+---

 ###### Testing flow:
 ##### Read
-Tests will generate sample of XML, JSON, Property and call your correspondent reader passing following info into constructor:
+Tests will generate sample of XML, JSON, Property and call your correspondent reader passing following info into a constructor:
 - Absolute path to the file.
 ##### Write
 Tests will generate expected XML, JSON, Property file.
-Then it will create correspondent writer passing following info into constructor:
+Then it will create correspondent writer passing following info into a constructor:
 - Absolute path to the file.

 After that it will call write method and pass as argument following info:
-- Aircompany object to write into file.
+- `Aircompany` object to write into file.

 Finally test will compare generated expected file with file that was created as result of calling write method of correspondent writer.

-###### You are allowed:

-- Create new classes.
-- Add new dependencies in pom.xml.
-- Add annotations to existing classes (over fields and classes).
-- Modify classes which is designed for your implementation (marked with throw new UnsupportedOperationException("You need to implement this logic");)

-###### You are NOT allowed:

-- Delete existing classes.
-- Delete existing dependencies in pom.xml.
-- Move existing classes to another package.

 ---
 ##### JSON example